nleseul/obs-shaderfilter/README.md

   a custom vertex shader that manipulates the position of the rendered vertices based on user data.
 Note that moving the vertices in the vertex shader will not affect the logical size of the source in OBS, and this may mean that pixels outside the source's bounds will get cut off by later filters in the filter chain.
+* *rainbow.shader*&mdash;Creates Rainbow effects, animated, rotating, horizontal or vertical.
+This is an expensive process and limiters are implemented.
 * *rectangular_drop_shadow.shader*&mdash;A shader that renders an optimized drop shadow for sources that are opaque and rectangular.
   Pixels inside the bounds of the input are treated as solid; pixels outside are treated as opaque.
 The complexity of the blur does not increase with its size, so you should be able to make your blur size as large as you like wtihout affecting GPU load.
-* *repeat.effect* (Overrides entire effect)&mdash;duplicates the input video as many times as you like and organizes on the screen.
+* *repeat.effect* (Overrides entire effect)&mdash;Duplicates the input video as many times as you like and organizes on the screen.
 * *rounded_rect.shader*&mdash;A shader that rounds the corners of the input, optionally adding a border outside the rounded edges.
 * *scan_line.shader* &mdash;An effect that creates old style tv scan lines, for glitch style effects.
+* *selective_color.shader*&mdash;Create black and white effects with some colorization. (defaults: .4,.03,.25,.25, 5.0, true,true, true, true. cuttoff higher = less color, 0 = all 1 = none)
 * *shake.effect* (Overrides entire effect)&mdash;creates random screen glitch style shake.
 Keep the random_scale low for small (0.2-1) for small jerky movements and larger for less often big jumps.
 * *shine.shader* &mdash;Add shine / glow to any element, use the transition luma wipes (obs-studio\plugins\obs-transitions\data\luma_wipes *SOME NEW WIPES INCLUDED IN THIS RELEASE ZIP*) or create your own,